catamphetamine/javascript-time-ago/README.md

 // "Mar 5, 2017"
 ```

 The "twitter" preset uses [`Intl`](https://gitlab.com/catamphetamine/relative-time-format#intl) for formatting `day/month/year` labels.
-If `Intl` is not available (for example, in Internet Explorer) then it falls back to the default "precise" labels for months/years difference: `"1mo"`/`"1yr"`.
+If `Intl` is not available (for example, in Internet Explorer), it falls back to the default labels for months/years intervals: `"1 mo. ago"`/`"1 yr. ago"`.

 __Not all locales are applicable for this preset__: only [those](https://github.com/catamphetamine/javascript-time-ago/tree/master/locale-more-styles) having `tiny.json` time labels.